devbasil/yugabytedbrust/README.md

 ### D
 * **Read** function named **select_user_profile_query**, takes three arguments, the first one is a mutable yugabyte connetion session of type *CurrentYcqlDbSession*  returned by calling the **configure_yugabyte_db_session** function.
 The second one is **user_id** of type *Uuid* column and an email address column named **email_address** of type *text*.
 You can then query data from *user_profile* WHERE the given values matches.

-The **get_body** fuction extracts the Yugabyte result body and then **into_rows** function converts the body into RUST struct, we then get an array of the rows and return results to the calling fuction.
+The **get_body** function extracts the Yugabyte result body and then **into_rows** function converts the body into RUST struct, we then get an array of the rows and return results to the calling fuction.

 ```rust